 Get rich fast schemes have been around for a long, long time.
 Why?
-Because everybody wants something for nothing, or at least by expending the least effort possible.
+Because everybody wants something for nothing (Socialism in America is a hot topic right now), or at least by expending the least effort possible.
+People want to hear what they want to hear.
+If not, we wouldn’t be such a ripe crop for fake news.
 If it sounds too good to be true…

 The fact is that the digital age has ushered in a whole new generation of characters determined to separate us from our money.
 It is just a lot easier to reach a lot more suckers.
-Let’s take a look at a few that are taking up space in our email accounts.
+As P. T. Barnum said,”There’s a sucker born every minute.”
+Let’s take a look at a few email scams that are taking up space in our email accounts.

 Trump Bonus Checks

-I just got this one this morning.
-As with most of these messages, you have to watch a real snoozer of a long video while the narrator skirts around the meat of the matter.
+I’ve been getting this one for a while now.
+As with most of these messages, you have to watch a real snoozer of a long, long video while the narrator skirts around the meat of the matter until the very end.

 Despite the name, he stops just short of claiming that President Trump actually legislated or recommended this “bonus” although he certainly implies it.

-Freedom Checks have been around for at least a few months now, or at least that is when they started showing up in my email.
-Lately they have also running ads on the radio.
-To finance that they must be finding some takers.
+Freedom Checks have been around for at least a few years now, or at least that is when they started showing up in my email.
+Lately they have also been running ads on the radio.
+To finance that they must be finding some gullible takers.
 The radio spots are mercifully shorter that the video that accompanies the email.

-I had to sit through the agony of the entire thing before the narrator got down to brass tacks about what it is really all about.
+I had to sit through the agony of the entire thing (for the sake of research for this post; see, I took a bullet for you), before the narrator got down to brass tacks about what it is really all about.
 Bottom line?
 The same basic Trump Bonus model although the investments seemed to focus more narrowly on the mining industry.

 An organization called the Palm Beach Research Group markets it under the guise that it is a tax shelter for the rich.
 The implication here is that if it is good enough for the likes for the very rich it ought to be good enough for a poor Joe Shmoe like me.
 After all, this is America, right?